ColeVan/ELK-Bash/README.md

 **For operational use deploy at your own risk.**

 ## 🔥 Overview
-The script **`deploy_ELK_STACK.sh`** automates the deployment and configuration of the **Elastic Stack** (**Elasticsearch, Kibana, and Logstash**) on a Linux host.
-It supports deploying a single, all-in-one instance, or setting up the initial node for a multi-node Elasticsearch cluster.
-When deploying for a cluster, the script prepares the first node and includes a feature to **generate enrollment tokens** for easily adding subsequent Elasticsearch nodes.
+The original monolithic **`deploy_ELK_STACK.sh`** script has been broken into smaller pieces for easier maintenance.
+Deployment is now handled by `scripts/orchestrate.sh`, which sources the individual parts (`p00.sh`, `p01.sh`, and `p02.sh`) along with a shared `functions.sh` file.
-The "cluster" deployment option now genuinely prepares the current host as the first node of a potential multi-node cluster, rather than just allowing different IPs for services on the same host.
+This orchestrator performs the same tasks: it can deploy a single, all-in-one instance or prepare the first node of a multi-node Elasticsearch cluster.
+When a cluster is chosen, the script generates enrollment tokens so additional nodes can join easily.
+The "cluster" option truly configures the current host as the initial node rather than just using separate IPs for services.

 ## 🖥️ System Requirements
 To ensure a smooth deployment, the following minimum VM specifications are **recommended**.
 The script does not enforce these, but performance may suffer on lesser systems.